Flood information for tenants and landlords

 Understand your rights and responsibilities as a tenant or landlord dealing with flood recovery, and find resources to help you answer your questions.

 Inform your landlord in writing that you are treating the rental agreement as frustrated.
-If you and your landlord agree the tenancy is frustrated, you may not have to continue paying rent and the landlord must return the security deposit unless you still owe rent from before the flood.
+If you and your landlord agree on the condition of your unit, you may not have to continue paying rent and the landlord must return the security deposit unless you still owe rent from before the flood.

 Make sure you provide your landlord with a forwarding address.